EthicApp-Development/ethicapp-main/README.md

 ### 4.3.
 Production Mode

-Please refer to the [PRODUCTION Markdown](PRODUCTION.md) for a detail information on how to run the app on production mode.
+Please refer to the [INSTALL Markdown](INSTALL.md) for a detail information on how to run the app on production mode.

 ## 5. Appendices